ocaml-community/cppo/README.md

 macros are accessible.
 Defining, undefining or redefining a macro has no effect on how previous macros will expand.

+Macros can take arguments.
+That is, a macro can be parameterized;
+this is known as a "function-like macro" in `cpp` jargon.
-Macros can take arguments ("function-like macro" in the cpp jargon).
-Both in the definition (`#define`) and in macro application the opening parenthesis must stick to the macro's identifier:
+When a parameterized macro is defined and when it is applied, the opening parenthesis must stick to the macro's identifier: that is, there must be no space in between.
+For example, this text:

 ```ocaml
 #define debug(args) if !debugging then Printf.eprintf args else ()